All fields are required

 Last week, another Salmonella outbreak made the news.
 You might not have heard about it since it only affected a handful of people in a Colorado town, but now that handful has grown large enough to gain national attention.
 And we are not just talking about illnesses here.
-People have been hospitalized because of there severe Salmonella infections.
+People have been hospitalized because of their severe Salmonella infections in this Salmonella Outbreak at La Luz Mexican.

 With every outbreak, whether it’s multi-state wide or a town of thirty thousand, we as consumers need to take notice.
 The frequency at which these outbreaks happen should cause anyone to take pause.
 I know it does for me.